Discover some fascinating facts, figures and truths about the New Seven Wonders.

-The monsoon season ends in August, and from mid-September is when the driest period begins.
-Be prepared for rain to still fall, however – there is just less than the preceding months, so travelling in the country is easier.
+The monsoon season ends in August, and from mid-September the driest period begins.
+Rain still falls, but there is less than the preceding months, so travelling in the country is easier.
 The skies are clear and mountain peaks are set against vivid blues.
 It is also the time for one of Bhutan’s biggest festivals, the Thimphu Tshechu.
-Held in the capital, this spiritual festival is attended by people from remote villages around the country, to attend and socialise.
+Held in the capital, this spiritual festival is attended by people from remote villages around the country.
 The central focus is on the complex dances performed by masked monks, but markets also open up and the atmosphere is palpable.

 In September, the weather is warm and dry in most of the country.
 As high season ebbs away towards the end of August, you compete with smaller crowds at famous attractions.
-As it turns to autumn, the countryside will be peppered with shades of red and yellow, and it is still warm enough to enjoy coastal areas; yet not stifling when exploring historical ruins in the sunshine.
-In terms of cuisine, this is when truffles and wild mushrooms come into season.
-And as an added bonus, September catches the tail-end of the renowned Venice Film Festival.
+As it turns to autumn, the countryside will be peppered with shades of red and yellow.
+It is still warm enough to enjoy coastal areas, yet not stifling when exploring historical ruins in the sunshine.
+September brings harvest, so along with food and wine festivals, it is truffle and wild mushrooms season.
+Venice is host to the historic boat race, Regata Storica, and the International Film Festival while Verona celebrates Juliet’s birthday.